Varalaru: Production

 In January 2005, it was announced that the film was put on hold due to financial problems, initiating a long delay in the production of the film.
 The film also faced problems, after the government banned scenes involving excessive smoking in films.
 Furthermore, in mid-2005, Ajith fell out with the producer, who had made several films with him in the past and stated that the pair would never work together again.
-The indefinite delay had led to Ajith taking a forced sabbatical, with his market being at a low following the failure of his previous film Ji.
-Ravi Kumar tried to get in R. B. Choudary and his banner of Super Good Movies to finish the movie but to avail.
+This led to Ajith taking a forced sabbatical, with his market being at a low following the failure of his previous film Ji.

 Chakravarthy avoided trouble by claiming he would finish the film by 15 June 2005 and signed a contract in March with the Tamil Nadu Producers Committee, who wanted to resolve the problem.
 The film restarted in April 2005, with a 10-day shoot in Ooty including a song, with Ravikumar revealing that further shots would be filmed in Hyderabad, and then in Canada, and that the film would be ready for release by 22 July 2005.
 P. C. Sreeram opted out of the film after his dates clashed with his work in Kanda Naal Mudhal and was replaced by Priyan.
-Actress Meena who was supposed to do play Shivashankar's wife also opted out due a conflicting schedule.
+Actress Meena, who was supposed to do play Gayatri, also opted out due a conflicting schedule.
 Devayani was also considered for the role but she refused as she did not want to scold Ajith and after unfruitful discussion with Simran, Kanika was signed.
 Problems arose in mid-2005, when Asin could not allot dates for the film due to her work in Ghajini, Majaa and Sivakasi.
-However, by 15 June, thirty five days work was still required and Ajith was forced to leave the project to begin work on Bala's Naan Kadavul as per the signed contract.
+However, by 15 June, thirty five days' work was still required and Ajith was forced to leave the project to begin work on Bala's Naan Kadavul as per the signed contract.
 Chakravarthy later reported Ajith for the delays and before further problems occurred, L. Suresh of Ananda Pictures, a leading Chennai based distributor, intervened and solved the existing problems by providing an interest-free loan.
-Subsequently, the film became trouble free but took more than a year to finish the remaining portions and only released in October 2006 as Ajith took priority in completing Paramasivan and Thirupathi.
-Meanwhile, the title Godfather was reverted to Varalaru (Biography) after the state government gave an order to grant entertainment tax exemption to movies titled in Tamil.
+Subsequently, the film became trouble free but took more than a year to finish the remaining portions and only released in October 2006 as Ajith took priority in completing Paramasivan and Thirupathi, both also released in 2006.
+Meanwhile, the title Godfather was reverted to Varalaru (History) after the state government gave an order to grant entertainment tax exemption to movies titled in Tamil.